wandb/docs/docs/guides/hosting/iam/manage-users.md

 # Manage users
 Manage W&B users in your organization or team.

-W&B strongly recommends and encourages that users authenticate to an enterprise W&B Server instance using Single Sign-On (SSO).
-To learn more about how to setup SSO with W&B Server, refer to the [SSO Configuration documentation](./sso.md).
+W&B strongly recommends and encourages that users authenticate to an organization using Single Sign-On (SSO).
+To learn more about how to setup SSO with W&B Server, refer to [SSO with OIDC](./sso.md) or [SSO with LDAP](./ldap.md).

 :::note
 `W&B Server` refers to both **Dedicated Cloud** or **Self-managed** hosting options.